Carl August Klindworth

 Ludwig Carl August Klindworth (1791-1862) was a nineteenth-century German mechanic and entrepreneur.
 He was an instructor of the later manufacturer, civil director and senator Conrad Bube.
-He was honoured in 1837 by the trade association of the Kingdom of Hanover with the Golden Needle Award "for his machines to weaving and spinning mills", including the mechanical weaving machine.
+He was honoured in 1837 by the trade association of the Kingdom of Hanover with the Golden Needle Award "for his machines for weaving and spinning mills", including the mechanical weaving machine.

 Family

 Klindworth was born on 5 June 1791 in Göttingen as the second son of the Göttinger mechanic and clockmaker Johann Andreas Klindworth (1742–1813) and Friederica Eleonora Klindworth, née Diedrich.
 His elder brother was Karl Friedrich Felix Klindworth (c.
-1788-1851), who took over his father's business at the same time to ensure the oppressive obligation for the upkeeping of his mother and siblings, and his younger brother was politician and State Council Georg Klindworth.
-In 1785 Carl Augustus married Dorothea Wilhelmine (1800–1853), née Lamminger, the daughter of court printer Johann Thomas Lamminger (1757–1805).
+1788-1851), who took over his father's business at the same time to ensure the oppressive obligation for the upkeeping of his mother and siblings.
+His younger brother was politician and State Council Georg Klindworth.
+In 1785, Carl Augustus married Dorothea Wilhelmine (1800–1853), née Lamminger, the daughter of court printer Johann Thomas Lamminger (1757–1805).
 Their first son was classical composer and pianist Karl Klindworth.